Pisa Tuscany, Italy Travel Guide

 The Piazza dei Miracoli grounds are largely flat and accessible.
 The Cathedral and Baptistery are generally accessible on the ground floor.

 Newer city buses are generally fitted with ramps and designated spaces for wheelchairs.
-The PisaMover (airport shuttle) is fully accessible.
+The PisaMover (shuttle to the airport) is fully accessible.

 Particular services for travelers with visual or hearing impairments may be limited or require prior arrangement.